I want to use an AWS account to access my private API from an Application Load Balancer or a Network Load Balancer.

 For Endpoint Type, choose Private.

-For Endpoint IDs, enter the endpoint ID that you created.
+(Optional) For Endpoint IDs, enter your endpoint ID.

 {